JudeQuintana/terraform-modules/networking/transit_gateway_centralized_router_for_tiered_vpc_ng/README.md

 Terraform Networking Trifecta Blog Post + Demo

 # Description
-This Transit Gateway Centralized Router module will attach all Tiered VPCs for each AZ to the TGW.
+This Transit Gateway Centralized Router module will attach all AZs in each Tiered VPC to the TGW.
 All attachments will be associated and routes propagated to one TGW Route Table.
 Each Tiered VPC will have all their route tables updated in each VPC with a route to all other VPC networks via the TGW.